hapax/hapax.github.io/assets/form.md

 even the crystalline makeup of an elementary particle.

-I have tried to motivate this perspective from the nature of physical explanation, but perhaps it can teach us something about the nature of mathematical explanation and its relation to the physical world.
+I have tried to motivate this perspective from the nature of physical explanation, but perhaps it can teach us about mathematical explanation and its relation to the physical world.
 A common criticism of Platonism is that, if mathematical objects exist in some non-physical realm, the ability to do mathematics must involve some sort of extrasensory perception.
 Clearly, our ability to do